 Incidents (last 3 days, last 7 days, or last 30 days) View a list of all the incidents for the last 3 or 30 days.
 See detailed information on each incident.
 Investigate the violated policies and the actions taken by Forcepoint software.
 Evaluate whether policy changes are needed.
 Select this report when to manage incident workflow, remediation, and escalation.
 It is also possible to view Incidents by Severity, which shows detailed information about each incident, ranked in severity order.

 Executive Dashboard

-DLP Dashboard (last 7 days, current quarter, previous quarter) This report provides an overview of information leaks in the system, what actions are being taken on them, which channels are problematic, and what kind of violations are being made.
+1 ' ' This report provides an overview of information leaks in the system, what actions are being taken on them, which channels are problematic, and what kind of violations are being made.

 Risk Assessment